Darts Regulation Authority (DRA)

 For PDC Europe Tour Qual. registration opens approx 2 hrs before scheduled play and closes 1 hrs before scheduled play.
 The draw is made on the day by the tournament director and all players must register to be included in the draw.

-- Each PDC Europe Tour qualification offers the winner one invite to the corresponding ET event.
-Note that qualifiers must pay a 15€ PDPA Day Membership per event.
-There will be no other prizes.
+Each PDC Europe Tour qualification offers the winner one invite to the corresponding ET event.

 - There will be no seeding for the European tour qualification events.